Dental Care for Seniors

 Toothaches or Bleeding Gums

-Your gum disease risk rises as you get older.
-If you have toothaches or bleeding gums, you don't have to put up with them.
-Talk to your dentist—there are treatments that can help.1
+Your gum disease risk rises as you get older.1 If you have toothaches or bleeding gums, you don't have to put up with them.
+Talk to your dentist—there are treatments that can help.

-Dry mouth1 is commonly caused by side effects from medications.
-But it can also be the first sign of a health problem or disease.
+Dry mouth is commonly caused by side effects from medications.2 But it can also be the first sign of a health problem or disease.
 Talk with your dentist if you have dry mouth.

 Good dental hygiene and regular dental visits are important no matter your age.
 Even if you don't have your natural teeth anymore, you should still see your dentist regularly.
-He or she will check for problems with your gums, tongue, and jaw.
+They will check for problems with your gums, tongue, and jaw.
 Your dentist will also screen for oral cancer symptoms.

 Do I have to pay for dental care if I’m on Medicare?

 Some types of Medicare Advantage Plans (Part C) include coverage for basic dental care.
 Basic dental care includes things like teeth cleanings, routine X-rays, extractions, fillings, and possibly more, depending on the plan.
-What you pay toward your Medicare plan, may vary, though.
+What you pay toward your Medicare plan may vary.

 How can I find affordable dental care for seniors?